-In the U.S., the SAT is administered at selected sites on seven national test dates: in August, October, November, December, March, May, and June.
-Students must pay and register online or by mail several weeks prior to the test date.
+The SAT is administered once during the school year to all students enrolled in grade 11.
+There is no charge for the district-sponsored administration of the SAT.
+The SAT is also administered at selected sites on seven national weekend test dates: August, October, November, December, March, May and June.
+For these national administrations, students must pay and register online or by mail several weeks prior to the test date.
 Registration information is available in the school counselors' office at each high school.

-Special regulations have been established by the College Board concerning test dates and sites.
+Make-up opportunities for the GCS-sponsored SAT administration will be communicated as needed.
+For national administration dates, special regulations have been established by the College Board concerning test dates and sites.
 The school counselors will be glad to contact the College Board concerning any special considerations about an SAT administration.

-Partial refunds are allowed.
+Partial refunds are allowed for national administration dates.
+There is no cost for the GCS-sponsored SAT administration..
 Consult the College Board Registration Bulletin or the SAT Program for further information.